srashti-02/sharma_tent_house/plan.md

 * Returned items complete the rental cycle.
 * Damaged or missing items create extra charges for customers.
 * Returns are directly connected to bookings.
-* Customer payment records depend on booking totals, deposits, damages, late fees, and refund adjustments.
+* Customer payment records depend on booking totals, deposits, damages, late fees, refund adjustments, and negotiated discounts.

 These connections are important because the entire business depends on inventory movement between customers and the shop.